 The Autism Health Committee of Mercy Medical Center - North Iowa has developed a website to provide initial contact information and links for individuals on the autism spectrum and their families.
 We hope this website will provide clinicians, educators, families, siblings and caretakers with improved awareness and accessibility to resources within the North Central Iowa area.

-In December 2009, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 110 births in the United States and almost 1 in 70 boys.
-The issuance of this report caused a media uproar, but the news was not a surprise to the Autism Society or to the 1.5 million Americans living with the effects of autism spectrum disorder.
-Nonetheless, the spotlight shown on autism as a result of the prevalence increase opens opportunities for the nation to consider how to serve these families facing a lifetime of supports for their children.
+In March 2012, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
+The report concluded that the prevalence of autism had risen to 1 in every 88 births in the United States and almost 1 in 54 boys.
+The spotlight shown on autism as a result of the prevalence increase opens opportunities for the nation to consider how to serve these families facing a lifetime of supports for their children.

-Currently, the Autism Society estimates that the lifetime cost of caring for a child with autism ranges from $3.5 million to $5 million, and that the United States is facing almost $90 billion annually in costs for autism (this figure includes research, insurance costs and non-covered expenses, Medicaid waivers for autism, educational spending, housing, transportation, employment, in addition to related therapeutic services and caregiver costs).
-Autism Society
+Currently, the Autism Society estimates that the lifetime cost of caring for a child with autism ranges from $3.5 million to $5 million, and that the United States is facing almost $90 billion annually in costs for autism (this figure includes research, insurance costs and non-covered expenses, Medicaid waivers for autism, educational spending, housing, transportation, employment, in addition to related therapeutic services and caregiver costs)."